 These measures are not a substitute for a full workforce analysis comprising assessment of migration patterns, trends in full time work, recruitment and retention, workforce efficiency, service quality and expected demand increases.
-They can, however, indicate that further attention should be given to workforce sustainability for mental health services.
+They can, however, indicate that further attention should be given to workforce sustainability for services for mental health.

-- comparable (subject to caveats) across jurisdictions and over time. - complete (subject to caveats) for the current reporting period.
-All required 2018 data are available for all jurisdictions.
+comparable (subject to caveats) across jurisdictions and over time.

+complete (subject to caveats) for the current reporting period.
+All required 2019 data are available for all jurisdictions.